 (6) A person may have the late fee waived by the Registrar because of exceptional circumstances.

 (7) A person enrolling in non-award studies only must do so in accordance with their approved enrolment details.

 (8) A person enrolling in either a course of the University or non-award studies must sign a declaration acknowledging that they are subject to all laws, relevant to them including the statutes, by-laws, regulations, rules and policies of the University.

 Note: The Charter of Student Rights and Responsibilities (UP07/132) includes the following provision:

 1.2(d) Every student has the responsibility to make themselves aware of and comply with statutes, regulations, rules and policies of the University which apply to them.

-(1) A student must provide information, including their full name, address for correspondence and other contact details, as required by the University for purposes such as record keeping, compiling statistical information and complying with State or Commonwealth legislation.
+(1) A student must provide information, including their full name, photo, proof of identity, address for correspondence and other contact details, as required by the University for purposes such as record keeping, compiling statistical information and complying with State or Commonwealth legislation.

 (2) A student who changes their name or other relevant personal information after admission to the University must inform the University in writing accordingly.

 (3) A student who changes their name must provide the University with original or certified copies of any relevant documents, such as a birth certificate, marriage certificate or other change of name documents.

 Note: A student's name recorded by the University at the time results are officially released for the last period of their enrolment is the name used by the University for the purposes of the student's graduation.